Simsbury Capstone

 Course-Supported Capstone projects are completed within existing SHS courses that emphasize inquiry learning.
 Student projects are guided by the course instructor.
 Students are encouraged to choose this path if they have a strong interest in the field, and have completed prerequisite classes.

-Student-Designed Capstone options support students as they move through a series of stages to plan and carry out a Capstone project around an individual interest.
-Although these Capstone projects are student-designed, all students are supported throughout the year by an assigned SHS teacher.
-Because student projects are designed around any topic, students are encouraged to seek a Faculty Advisor or Community Mentor with additional knowledge about the topic.
+Student-Designed Capstone options provide a series phases through which students plan and carry out a Capstone projects around their individual interests.
+Although the projects are chosen and designed by students, students are supported throughout the year by an SHS teacher.
+Students are encouraged to seek a Faculty Advisor or Community Mentor for community expertise and input.

 Experiential Capstones appeal to students with strong career or community interests.
 Unlike traditional semester internships at SHS, Capstone internships are year-long experiences that emphasize career preparation, exploration, and skill-building in addition to internship hours.
 Students volunteer, shadow, and intern in partnership with a variety of community businesses and organizations.